killbill/killbill-email-notifications-plugin/README.md

 ## Templates & Resources Configuration

 The plugin comes with a set of [default templates](src/main/resources/org/killbill/billing/plugin/notification/templates) but one will typically want to upload his own templates.
-We are relying on the [mustache engine](https://mustache.github.io/) for the templating mechanism.
+We are relying on the [Mustache engine](https://mustache.github.io/) for the templating mechanism.

-In addition to the templates, we all allow to upload some resources files to allow for string translations in different languages, e.g to have different translation for the catalog product names, ...
+In addition to the templates, we all allow to upload some resources files to allow for string translations in different languages, e.g. to have different translations for the catalog product names.

 ### Supported Keys And Resources

-The various templates and translation files can be uploaded on a per tenant basis using the following keys (for instance with a Locale `en_US`):
+The various templates and translation files can be uploaded on a per tenant basis using the following keys (for instance with a Locale `en_US`).

 Note that the approach taken here has been to create one template per locale and per type (as opposed to one template per type with an additional set of translation string bundles for each locale):

 * Template for invoice creation: `killbill-email-notifications:INVOICE_CREATION_en_US`
 * Template for upcoming invoices: `killbill-email-notifications:UPCOMING_INVOICE_en_US`
+* Template for successful payments: `killbill-email-notifications:SUCCESSFUL_PAYMENT_en_US`
 * Template for failed payments: `killbill-email-notifications:FAILED_PAYMENT_en_US`
 * Template for subscription cancellation (requested date): `killbill-email-notifications:SUBSCRIPTION_CANCELLATION_REQUESTED_en_US`
 * Template for subscription cancellation (effective date): `killbill-email-notifications:SUBSCRIPTION_CANCELLATION_EFFECTIVE_en_US`
 * Template for payment refunds: `killbill-email-notifications:PAYMENT_REFUND_en_US`
 * Template for translation strings: `killbill-email-notifications:TEMPLATE_TRANSLATION_en_US`

+The last template is where you define all of the `text.` values referenced from your template (take a look at what our [default templates](src/main/resources/org/killbill/billing/plugin/notification/templates) require).

 The following Kill Bill endpoints can be used to upload the templates:

 * Upload a new per-tenant template for a specific locale: `POST /1.0/kb/tenants/userKeyValue/<KEY_NAME>`
 * Retrieve a per-tenant template for a specific locale: `GET /1.0/kb/tenants/userKeyValue/<KEY_NAME>`
 * Delete a per-tenant template for a specific locale: `DELETE /1.0/kb/tenants/userKeyValue/<KEY_NAME>`

+Note that to update a given template, you must delete it first.

 ### Email Template Example